Should You Buy a New or Used Semi-Truck?

 4. Fewer Tax Benefits

 You can deduct depreciation for both new and used trucks.
-However, new trucks have a higher starting value and depreciate faster, giving you the bigger tax break.
+However, new trucks have a higher starting value and depreciate faster, giving you a more significant tax break.

 Is a New or Used Semi-Truck Better for You?

-Now that we’ve explored the pros and cons of both new and used semi-trucks, you can hopefully make a more informed decision.
+Now that we’ve explored the pros and cons of new vs. used semi-trucks, you can hopefully make a more informed decision.
 To recap, we’ll look at some ideal instances for both options.
 You might consider a new model if:

 • You want to avoid a higher risk of frequent maintenance and repairs.